-As expatriates, we often lack the professional support necessary to see ourselves through issues that can crop up as a result of living in isolation or feeling unsettled in a place that is unfamiliar.
+Expatriates often lack the professional support necessary to see themselves through issues that can crop up as a result of living in isolation or feeling unsettled in a place that is unfamiliar.

 As a ‘third culture adult’ who has resided in several countries over twenty years, I understand.
 I have experienced these difficulties myself, and moved through the various challenges more than once that expatriate living can present.

 You really do not have to be alone with your pain, regardless of where you reside.
 I can provide online or face to face counseling/coaching.